Flows

 - Complete redesigns

-- Major workflow changes
+- Major workflow changes that redefine the scenario

 This creates a new tracking baseline while preserving the old flow's history.